 Grocery retailers are ramping up their operations to accommodate the burgeoning phrase of grocery cycle.
-They are adopting unique strategies to stay relevant in the market, at the same time cater to the changing consumer needs.
+They are adopting unique strategies to stay relevant in the online grocery market, at the same time cater to the changing consumer needs.

 With consumers flocking to buy groceries online, some of the leading names in the retail business are eyeing for expansion.
-For instance, Amazon’s acquisition of Whole Foods was intended to expand the former’s brick and mortar presence as well as product portfolio.
+For instance, Amazon’s acquisition of Whole Foods was intended to expand the former’s brick-and-mortar presence as well as product portfolio.

 Behemoths such as Walmart are leveraging partnerships with third-party delivery providers such as Skipcart, Point Pickup, AxleHire, and Roadie to help them with delivery in metropolitan areas.

-In 2019, Walmart Inc. entered into a strategic partnership with Google Assistant to allow customers place grocery orders via voice command feature.
+In 2019, Walmart Inc. entered into a strategic partnership with Google Assistant to allow customers to place grocery orders via the voice command feature.
 Customers can use commands such as “Hey Google, talk to Walmart” in their voice assistants to add items to their Walmart grocery and enjoy a friction-free experience.

-Walmart also has started offering “click and collect” services to help consumers save time instead of standing in long queues in store.
+Walmart also has started offering “click and collect” services to help consumers save time instead of standing in long queues in the store.
 Established retailers are therefore upgrading their capabilities to succeed and gain in this new wave of competition.

 Online grocers may account for a smaller share in the market at present, but their growth is steady.
-There is credible sign for accelerated pace of growth in the near future with major players such as Walmart and AmazonFresh ready to invest.
+There is a credible sign for the accelerated pace of growth in the near future with major players such as Walmart and AmazonFresh ready to invest.

-If they do not wish to get bludgeoned under the swiftly transitioning retail space, regional and smaller stores need to join the bandwagon to gain first mover advantage.
+If they do not wish to get bludgeoned under the swiftly transitioning retail space, regional and smaller stores need to join the bandwagon to gain first-mover advantage.

-Offering unique services and better convenience such as in-store pick up and same-day delivery can help smaller retailers stay relevant.
+Offering unique services and better convenience such as in-store pickup and same-day delivery can help smaller retailers stay relevant.
 These stores might even want to partner with established brands to offer cutting-edge services to consumers.